discindo/discindo-org/content/post/2023-02-26-set-an-r-based-aws-function-to-run-on-a-schedule/index.en.md

 ---
-title: Set an R-based AWS function to run on a schedule
+title: Set an R-based AWS Lambda function to run on a schedule
 author: 'teo'
 date: '2023-02-26'
 slug: set-an-r-based-aws-function-to-run-on-a-schedule